A novel approach to the computation of one-loop three- and four-point functions. I -- The real mass case: Integrals occurring in the computation of and

 \subsection{Second kind}

 The integral

 arises in some intermediate step in the computation of three- and four-point functions, for real masses.
 When no internal masses are vanishing it arises for $\nu = 2$.
-The integral need not be computed in closed form and shall instead be recast in an alternative, more handy form cleared from any radical.
+The integral need not be computed in closed form and shall instead be recast in an alternative, handier form cleared from any radical.

 In the case of real masses, $\Im(A)$ and $\Im(B)$ are always of the same sign.
 Whenever it is the case, the use of the celebrated Feynman ``trick" is justified and leads to:

 $J(2)$ is readily rewritten as: